-He said that the biggest mistake Blackie ever made was the firing of Randy Piper and switch bass to guitar because he’s better bassist than guitar player.
+He said that the biggest mistake Blackie ever made was the firing of Randy Piper and switched bass to guitar because he’s a better bassist than a guitar player.

 Sounds like Lemmy, another one I knew.
-He’s approach to bass.
-Lemmy’s case it is what it is but in Blackie’s case it is possible that that destroying the original band was the end anyway.
+He’s an approach to the bass.
+Lemmy’s case it is what it is, but in Blackie’s case, it is possible that destroying the original band was the end anyway.
 But then you know it seemed to me once he got rid of Chris that that’s what it was headed for, it was headed for Blackie film.
 He didn’t want anybody else’s opinion.
-I remember after embarking upon the session, I was at the Rainbow one night and it was one of those, it was Chris Holmes, “You took my gig.”
+I remember after embarking upon the session, I was at the Rainbow one night, and it was one of those, it was Chris Holmes, “You took my gig.”
 “Whoa, whoa, whoa, whoa, wait a minute, WAIT a minute.”
-It was one of those, you know, I just had to pull the guy aside just say, “Look, my opinion, guy’s a fucking lunatic.
-You’re better off without him, if that’s the way he’s going to treat you, just go do your own thing dude.
+It was one of those, you know, I just had to pull the guy aside say, “Look, my opinion, the guy’s a fucking lunatic.
+You’re better off without him if that’s the way he’s going to treat you, just do your own thing dude.
 But I didn’t take your gig.
 I’m just playing on the record as is Doug.
 I didn’t take your gig.
 Nor do I want your gig.”
 I made it clear to him right up front because he was pissed.
 Who could blame him?
-You know and every time I see Chris he’s always smiling.
+You know, and every time I see Chris, he’s always smiling.
 Because he knows I was totally honest with him.
 Said the guy is a fucking pain in the ass.

-Other than Doug Aldrich, like I said, no. And Mikey Davis who was the engineer that worked with them and he worked with me on Skull project.
+Other than Doug Aldrich, as I said, no. And Mikey Davis who was the engineer that worked with them and he worked with me on Skull project.

-Once the album was finally ready and band decided to tour, did Blackie ask you for the live band as well?
+Once the album was finally ready, and the band decided to tour, did Blackie ask you for the live band as well?

 Right but I still have to say that you’re playing some excellent solos on the album.